Binance Market Update (2022-07-07)

 Binance

-The global cryptocurrency market cap now stands at $0.92T, up by 1.74% over the last day, according to CoinMarketCap data.
+The global cryptocurrency market cap now stands at $0.94T, up by 3.53% over the last day, according to CoinMarketCap data.

-Most major cryptocurrencies by market cap are trading mixed.
-Market outperformers include VIDT, BURGER, and TVK, up by 163%, 80%, and 74%, respectively.
+Most major cryptocurrencies by market cap are trading higher.
+Market outperformers include KEY, BURGER, and TVK, up by 92%, 65%, and 42%, respectively.

 Top stories of the day: